amejiarosario/jerkyll-drupal7-migration/scripts/_posts/2011-07-12-what-technologies-are-using-the-most-influential-internet-companies.md

 layout: post
 title: What technologies are using the most influential Internet companies?
 created: 1310520950
-categories: google, twitter, facebook, programming, social media, internet
+categories: "[google, twitter, facebook, programming, social media, internet]"
 ---
 <div>Google, Facebook, YouTube, Yahoo, Wikipedia, Hotmail (Windows Live), Twitter, LinkedIn, Amazon.com, WordPress.com, eBay, Bing...
 You may know probably all these companies; we use some on our daily basis.
 They bring services to around 2 billion people!
 And influence our lives everyday.
 The most influential Internet companies are in the search engine and social media category, so I will focus the analysis in these two. &nbsp;</div>
 <div>&nbsp;</div>